XYZ: NYC 10 DowningDecember 7, 2011 - January 5, 2012

-Announcing XYZ:NYC 10 Downing- An exhibition by Australian artists Leslie Eastman and Natasha Johns-Messenger.
+XYZ:NYC 10 Downing – an exhibition by Australian artists Leslie Eastman and Natasha Johns-Messenger.

-The first work in the exhibition, Pointform, will channel viewers through a planned tour of the space, their journey enhanced by a series of fabricated walls that terminate in various mirror systems which reflect off one another.
-These constructions will reveal new interpretations of the space, as well as an unusual presentation of a journey as the mirrors preview the visitors’ eventual destination.
-As they pass through the series of hallways they will arrive at the second phase of the exhibition, a large camera obscura device.
+The first work in the exhibition, Pointform, channeled viewers through a planned tour of the space, their journey enhanced by a series of fabricated walls that terminated in various mirror systems that reflected off one another.
+These constructions revealed new interpretations of the space, as well as an unusual presentation of a journey as the mirrors previewed the visitors’ eventual destination.
+As they passed through the series of hallways, they arrived at the second phase of the exhibition, a large camera obscura device.

-Installed to present a view of the busy stretch of Sixth Avenue outside 10 Downing Street - including a view of the noted restaurant Da Silvano, passing yellow-cabs and an artist intervention.
-The third, Synoptic 3, will be an interactive installation in which pairs of viewers, at appointed times, are invited to don video headsets created to display the point of view of the viewer’s partner and vice-versa.
-Participants will cooperate in entirely new ways to make their way through an unfamiliar setting and reality, literally forcing one to take on another’s point of view to navigate the world around them.
+Installed to present a view of the busy stretch of Sixth Avenue outside 10 Downing Street—including a view of the noted restaurant Da Silvano, passing yellow-cabs, and an artist intervention.
+The third, Synoptic 3, was an interactive installation in which pairs of viewers, at appointed times, were invited to don video headsets created to display the point of view of the viewer’s partner and vice-versa.
+Participants cooperated in entirely new ways to make their way through an unfamiliar setting and reality, literally forcing one to take on another’s point of view to navigate the world around them.

-Held at 10 Downing Street in the heart of New York’s West Village neighborhood - birthplace of bohemian culture and the gay rights movement, the exhibition will also aim to celebrate the area’s storied history while engaging the site-specificity that is essential to the artists’ practice.
-XYZ:NYC 10 Downing will examine the status of the West Village as a neighborhood in a state of flux; literally, rather than figuratively.
-Inside the ‘act of viewing’ each another through the artworks, the participant will experience an inter-play which breaks down social space.
-So, whether it be new residents, drawn to its stories and the architecture of a bygone era or students from developing nearby universities, or a new generation of families with young children having settled amidst an increasingly displaced elder class.
-These disparate groups will be afforded a neutral space in which they can experience one another through physical encounters.
+Held at 10 Downing Street in the heart of New York’s West Village neighborhood—a historic home of bohemian culture and the gay rights movement, the exhibition also aimed to celebrate the area’s storied history while engaging the site-specificity that is essential to the artists’ practices.
+XYZ:NYC 10 Downing examined the status of the West Village as a neighborhood in a state of flux; literally, rather than figuratively.
+Inside the “act of viewing” each other through the artworks, the participants experienced an inter-play, which broke down social space.
+New residents, drawn to its stories and the architecture of a bygone era, students from developing nearby universities, and a new generation of families with young children having settled amidst an increasingly displaced elder class all interacted within the exhibition.
+These disparate groups were afforded a neutral space in which they could experience one another through physical encounters.